For more posts, go to https://digitalbloggers.com/articles/elysiumspassage

 'Perhaps I should,' I said, 'but we don’t overly concern ourselves with such matters in philosophy today.
 Although, I think most of us realize that many or most of our ancient Greek predecessors believed in reincarnation, including Pythagoras, Plotinus and especially Plato with his Myth of Er in The Republic.

-'The truth is; much of the world understands what was obvious to the unprejudiced minds in that day.
-Buddhists and Hindus are two examples of major religions that believe in reincarnation, along with most of the so called civilized world in ancient times with their various expressions of esoteric faith.
-Even within religions such as Muslim Sufism, Jewish Hasidism and Christian Gnostic and many others.'
+'The truth is; much of the world understands what was obvious to unprejudiced minds.
+Buddhists and Hindus are two examples of major religions that believe in reincarnation, along with various regions in the so-called civilized world in ancient times with their various expressions of esoteric faith.
+In fact, belief in pre-existence of souls is found in Muslim Sufism, Jewish Hasidism and Christian Gnosticism.'

 'So,' I asked, 'what do you think brought the big shift in the West’s thinking about this: Christianity?'